Skip to article frontmatterSkip to article content

 Reports will be submitted via UBLearns.
 Late reports will not be accepted only in case of justified emergencies etc. More information about project reports is posted here.

 There will be several short quizzes, mostly testing your knowledge of Python.
 Quizzes will be announced on the course website ahead of time.
+The lowest quiz score will be dropped when computing the final grade.

-Weekly digests¶
+Weekly digests

-Each week you will be asked to submit a short (2-3 sentences) writeup on your study from the previous week.
+Each week you will be asked to submit a short (1-3 sentences) writeup on your study from the previous week.
 For example, you can write:

 You will be also asked to submit a question (or questions) regarding the course.

-You can receive up to 10% credit for these writeups.
+You can receive up to 10% credit for these write-ups.
 You can miss one such assignment without loosing any credit, but your weekly digest credit will be lowered by 2% for each subsequent missed assignment (i.e. from 10% to 8% etc.).

 I may award extra credit to students who are especially active in the course.

-AI Policy¶
+AI Tools

-Incomplete Grades¶
+Incomplete Grades

 See the UB Catalog for the UB Incomplete Policy.

-Accessibility Resources¶
+Accessibility Resources

 If you need accommodations due to a physical or learning disability please contact the UB Accessibility Resources Office to get help with making appropriate arrangements.